-8. Create relevant resources tailored to your target
+7. Create relevant resources tailored to your target

 The creative possibilities are endless and varied depending on your topic, but the most common pieces of content to offer your visitors are:

-9. Be bold: create a page for each customer type
+8. Be bold: create a page for each customer type

-If there is one mistake that should not be made when trying to generate leads, it is believing that all segments of visitors to your site are the same and that they should be treated the same.
+If there is one mistake that shouldn’t be made when trying to generate leads, it’s believing that all segments of visitors to your site are the same and that they should be treated the same.

 The first step in creating separate landing pages based on your customer segments is to understand which segments of visitors are browsing your site.

-For example, if you know that part of your customer base is made up of seniors interested in buying second homes in Spain: create a landing page for them!
+For example, if you know that part of your customer base is made up of seniors interested in buying second homes in Spain, create a landing page for them!

 A/B testing allows you to quantify your page’s performance by comparing two versions of the same page:

-Bonus.
-Understand how your users behave
+10. Understand how your users behave

 If despite using all of these tactics, your landing pages still do not convert more, it is possible that you have reached a ceiling.
 To break through, you will have to use new methods to understand what is preventing your visitors from converting.